hecuva/hecuva/README.md

 - 👋 Hi, I’m @hecuva
 - 👀 I’m interested in Linguistics
-- 🌱 I’m currently learning about algorithms
+- 🌱 I’m currently learning about algorithms and keeping my skills sharp

 <!---
 hecuva/hecuva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.